 Marshall Scholarships finance young Americans of high ability to study for a graduate degree in the United Kingdom.
 Up to fifty Scholars are selected each year to study at graduate level at a UK institution in any year of study.

 Open to applicants from any Commonwealth country, the scholarships provide a unique opportunity to study for a two-year Master’s degree at a member university in a low or middle income country.
-Applications open in November 2020.

 The PhD studentships provide funding for research projects on Commonwealth-related themes.
-Applications open in May 2021.

 Funding for UK students to participate in summer schools hosted by member universities in other countries.
-If they are unable to go ahead in their traditional form in 2021 due to the COVID-19 pandemic, they will be converted to a virtual exchange initiative.
-Applications open in February 2021.

 The ACU Summer School provides a forum for students from every corner of the Commonwealth to discuss multidisciplinary issues of global importance.
 The School is hosted in a different country each year and explores a range of different themes.
 Previous years have spanned public health, building sustainable communities, big data, global food security and more.